michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

-Or as horizontal groups (based on the data query)
+Or grouped (based on the data query)

 ![image](https://user-images.githubusercontent.com/3724718/38958223-7b5a3106-4311-11e8-9172-a4786728a236.png)